acheong08/apple-corelocation-experiments/README.md

 Click on any spot on the map and wait for a bit.
 It will plot nearby devices in a few seconds.

 How it works: It first uses a spiral pattern to find the closest valid tile (limited to 20 to fail fast).
 Once it finds a starting point, it finds all the nearby access points using the WLOC API.
 It then takes the closest access point and tries again until there are no closer access points.

-Update: All issues have been resolved curtesy of [buckhx](https://github.com/buckhx/tiles).
-Thank you random Redditor from 8 years ago.

 ### Impact